adrybakov/wulfric/docs/source/user-guide/conventions/cell.rst

 Standardized cells
 ==================

-Standardization of Wulfric follows the Setyawan and Curtarolo [1]_ paper (SC paper), although in the future we might implement other standardization conventions (open a :ref:`contribute_feature` if you are interested).
+Standardization of wulfric follows the Setyawan and Curtarolo [1]_ paper (SC paper), although in the future we might implement other standardization conventions (open a :ref:`contribute_feature` if you are interested).
 In the SC paper two types of the cell are defined: conventional one and primitive one.
 We use transformation matrix